alkampfergit/personal-blog/codewrecks/content/post/old/2010/03/power-of-hql-condition-on-a-collection.md

 ﻿---
-title: "Power of HQL ndash Condition on a collection"
+title: "Power of HQL - Condition on a collection"
 description: ""
 date: 2010-03-09T11:00:37+02:00
 draft: false